jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 `ClientApplication` is almost the same.
 The only difference is that the object reference to `MyInterface` is injected into it via a constructor argument/parameter.
 This breaks the dependency that `ClientApplication` had upon `MyClass` and `MyTestDouble` in the previous diagrams.
 Now, it only depends upon `MyInterface`. `ClientApplication` will rarely change in subsequent diagrams.

 ## Configurer?
 `Configurer`?
 It’s not a real word.
 I made it up.
 I prefer _Orchestrator_ but it’s too close to _Orchestration_, which has other meanings.
 I considered _Dependency Injector_ or _Injector_, but that’s an implementation technique.
 I want to convey design intent.
+Martin Fowler used the term _Assembler_ in [Inversion of Control Containers and the Dependency Injection pattern](https://martinfowler.com/articles/injection.html), but that's a term that used elsewhere too.

-I have finally settled on a term I used many years ago when presenting Design Patterns Lunch & Learn seminars at the office.
-The Configurer appears in many of my Design Pattern diagrams.
-It rarely appears in the Gang of Four diagrams.
+I have finally settled on a term I used many years ago when presenting Design Patterns Lunch & Learn seminars at the office. _Configurer_ appeared in many of my Lunch & Learn Design Pattern diagrams, often as an external actor.
+I'm resurrecting it for these blogs too.
+The concept rarely appears in the Gang of Four diagrams.
 This is another sin of omission in their book in my humble opinion.

 ## Red Lines
 The red lines are design/architectural boundaries, and they convey the same intent as seen in [Factories: Abstract Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#abstract-factory).
 They constrain the flow of knowledge in a design.